Excerpt 10, A Seat for the Rabble

 The crossbowman sighed impatiently.
 “Gods, what is this one, a snail or a peasant?
 I repeat myself, I s’ppose.”
 Laughter rang around the Colossus.
 “Sitting, resting, taking your sweet time—that’s for lords and priests.
 Not for dumb serfs like you.”

 Tyler held aloft the rod of light; the wheelhouse quaked about in response, jingling iron bars.
 The plumed tail curled out, silver tarp rising with it.
-He trembled under the glare of a massive eagle’s eye, a golden disc threaded with amber lines.
-He saw his reflection in the black iris.
+He trembled under the glare of a massive eagle’s eye, a golden disc forked with amber.
+He saw his reflection in its black pupil.

 The crossbowman was still snickering when Tyler Rolfe tossed the spear of Blackstaff’s rod into the wheelhouse.